codewithosama03/Authflow-UI/README.md

 This project simulates a real-world authentication workflow and is designed as a foundation for a larger scalable application.

-The UI will continue to be improved and new features will be added progressively.
+The UI will continue to be improved, and new features will be added progressively.

 Overview